-The flow through a cross-connection from a possible source of contamination back into the drinking water system.
-It occurs when a cross-connection is created and a pressure reversal, either as backsiphonage or backpressure, occurs in the water supply piping.
+Backflow occurs when a cross-connection is created and a pressure reversal, either as backsiphonage or backpressure, occurs in the water supply piping.

-Why be concerned?
+Why should you be concerned?

-- ALL cross-connections pose a potential health risk. - Backflow can be a health hazard for your family or other consumers if contaminated water enters your water supply plumbing system and is used for drinking, cooking or bathing.
-Chemical burns, fires, explosions, poisonings, illness and death have all been caused by backflow through cross-connections. - Backflow occurs more often than you think. - You are legally responsible for protecting your water supply plumbing from backflow that may contaminate drinking water, either your own or someone else's.
+- ALL cross-connections pose a potential health risk.
+Chemical burns, fires, explosives, poisonings, illness and death have all been caused by backflowthrough cross-connections. - Backflow can be a health hazard for your family or other consumers if contaminated water enters your water supply plumbing system and is used for drinking, cooking, or bathing. - Backflow occurs more often than you think. - Cross-connections with water supply plumbing or public drinking water piping systems are prohibited by law. - Protecting the public water system from backflow contamination is the law.
+YOU are responsible for protecting your water supply plumbing from backflow that may contaminate your drinking water and the drinking water of others.
 This includes complying with the plumbing code and not creating cross-connections.